kkyouma/myanimelist_scraper/README.md

 # Anime Scraper Project

+> **Disclaimer**
+>
+> This project is intended solely for educational and experimental purposes.
+I do not intend to monetize the scraper or the data obtained from MyAnimeList.
+All efforts here are purely for learning and research, and this repository is not affiliated with or endorsed by MyAnimeList in any way.

 **Note:**
 🔧 _This is an early prototype version of the project.
 Core functionality is implemented, but many basic features are still under development.
 Use with caution!_